 File location depends upon how the ClassLoader.getResource method is implemented.
 Usually, the getResource method searches through CLASSPATH until it finds the requested file and then stops.
-JDK 1.1 has a limitation that the number of files of each type that will be found in the CLASSPATH is limited to one.
+JDK 1.2 and newer allows all resources of a given name to be loaded from all elements of the CLASSPATH.
 However, this only affects method two, above; method one is loaded from a specific location (if allowed by the SecurityManager) and method three uses a different name to ensure that the default resource file is always loaded successfully.